 Q6.
 What is RIC currently doing to understand the potential presence of PFAS on Airport property?

 A6.
-Since first learning of potential PFAS presence off airport property, the Airport has taken proactive and aggressive steps as a responsible citizen to protect the community through efforts to follow the emerging concerns and ongoing research about PFAS.
+Since first learning of potential PFAS presence off airport property, the Airport has taken proactive steps as a responsible citizen to investigate and limit PFAS impacts.
+The U.S. EPA has developed an interim PFAS destruction and disposal guidance document that illustrates the limited technologies available for PFAS cleanup and remediation.

-RIC is working voluntarily with the Virginia Department of Environmental Quality (DEQ) to conduct scientific, data-driven research and analysis to assess the potential scope of PFAS on Airport property.
+RIC has also been working voluntarily with the Virginia Department of Environmental Quality (DEQ) to conduct scientific, data-driven research and analysis to assess the potential scope of PFAS on Airport property.
 These efforts include sharing sampling results with the DEQ as they become available.
+Currently, the Airport is waiting for DEQ to issue an updated Virginia Pollutant Discharge Elimination System (VPDES) stormwater permit that will include PFAS minimization strategies.
+The Airport supports DEQ's proposed permit requirements for continued PFAS monitoring, pollutant minimization planning, annual reporting, and demonstrated progress toward reducing PFAS contributions from Airport operations.

 Q7.
 How is RIC working with the Virginia Department of Environmental Quality (DEQ)?